oralc/ATmega328P_Embedded/ANSI_C/README.md

 >> **Functions** : special block that performs a well-defined task.
 It usually returns a value to the caller.

 >> **Compiling** : It is basically a native compiler read every source code and translate everthing into machine code that is comprehensible to a microprocessor.
-- It comes with 2 problem.
+- It comes with 2 problems:
 - 1. in the large project the compuler may not have enought memory to read all the source code.
 - 2. If you make a change in a single source code you have to recompile the entire application.
 - Solution: Use of Object Files and Linker.